 Generally, the number of transformation rules applicable to any given graph lies between 0 and n.
-Hence, we may start by selecting rules according to a breadth-first or depth-first search algorithm, resulting in a search graph with VirtualMedia graphs as nodes and rule instantiations as edges.
+Hence, we may start by selecting rules according to a breadth-first or depth-first search algorithm, resulting in a search graph with VirtualMedia graphs as nodes and rule application as edges.
 Breadth-first search will find a solution to (1), if one exists.
-If no solution exists, breadth-first search might not terminate, because infinite branches may exist in the search graph.
-This infinite search space is due to our rules allowing unlimited growth of VirtualMedia graphs in principle.
-Thus, depth-first search might not even terminate when a solution exists.
+Since the search graph can contain cycles, a cycle detection must be added to the algorithm, if breadth-first search should find all solutions, which would be necessary to solve (2) or (3).